algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x16
 - Stack: ..., A: uint64 &rarr; ..., []byte
-- converts uint64 A to big endian bytes
+- converts uint64 A to big-endian byte array, always of length 8

 ## btoi

 - Opcode: 0x17
 - Stack: ..., A: []byte &rarr; ..., uint64
-- converts bytes A as big endian to uint64
+- converts big-endian byte array A to uint64.
+Fails if len(A) > 8.
+Padded by leading 0s if len(A) < 8.

 `btoi` fails if the input is longer than 8 bytes.